gmkung/decheem-docs/docs/faq.rst

 Why are graph databases not suitable for this?
 --------------------------------------------
-Graph databases sees things as nodes with fixed relationships. deCheem forms relationships between different nodes based on certain conditions, and the inference layer is not native to graph databases.
+Graph databases sees things as nodes with fixed relationships. deCheem forms relationships between different nodes based on certain conditions, and the inference engine layer is not native to graph databases.

-Why is a decision-tree not useable for this?
+Why are decision-trees not useable for this?
 --------------------------------------------
 Decision trees operates on branches.
 If an idea in a deep branch has links to another idea in an earlier branch, there is no efficient way to represent that relationship.